opensha/ucerf3-etas-launcher/parallel/README.md

 Fri Aug 31 14:42:50 PDT 2018
 ```

 If everything looks good, transfer the output files back to your computer to plot the results as with the serial job.
-You should not run the ETAS plot generator tool on the login node of HPC resources (it is a shared resource and will not make them happy); if your HPC system allows egress to outside servers, you can run ita compute node.
+You should not run the ETAS plot generator tool on the login node of HPC resources (it is a shared resource and will not make them happy); if your HPC system allows egress to outside servers, you can run it on a compute node.

 ## Alternate approaches